What Airport Will You Fly Into?

 Guanacaste

-Guanacaste Province is known for its sunny weather, golden beaches, and laid-back coastal lifestyle.
-This region appeals to travelers looking for beach relaxation, luxury resorts, water sports, and easy access to nature adventures.
+Guanacaste Province is known for its sunny weather, golden beaches and laid back coastal lifestyle.
+This region appeals to travelers looking for Beach relaxation, luxury resorts, water sports and easy access to nature adventures.

-Popular activities include snorkeling, sailing, surfing, sport fishing, visiting waterfalls, and exploring national parks such as Rincón de la Vieja National Park.
+Popular activities include snorkeling, sailing, surfing, sport fishing, visiting waterfalls and exploring national parks such as Rincon de la Vieja National Park.

-Tamarindo – a popular surf town known for its vibrant restaurants, nightlife, and long sandy beach.
+Tamarindo: A popular surf town known for its vibrant restaurants, nightlife, and long sandy beach.

-Playa Flamingo – an upscale beach area with a marina, luxury homes, and calm swimming beaches.
+Playa Flamingo: An upscale beach area with a marina, luxury homes, and calm swimming beaches.

-Playas del Coco – one of the most developed beach towns, with shops, restaurants, and a lively local scene.
+Playas del Coco: One of the most developed beach towns, with shops, restaurants, and a lively local scene.

-Nosara – a wellness and surf destination known for yoga retreats and nature-focused travel.
+Nosara: A wellness and surf destination known for yoga retreats and nature-focused travel.

-Samara – a relaxed beach town with a swimmable bay and family-friendly atmosphere.
+Samara: A relaxed beach town with a swimmable bay and family-friendly atmosphere.

-Nicoya – a traditional inland town and cultural center of the Nicoya Peninsula.
+Nicoya: A traditional inland town and cultural center of the Nicoya Peninsula.

-La Cruz – a quieter northern town near the border with Nicaragua known for windswept beaches and kite surfing.
+La Cruz: A quieter northern town near the border with Nicaragua known for windswept beaches and kite surfing.

-Guanacaste is the most convenient beach region for travelers flying into Daniel Oduber Quirós International Airport, with many beach resorts located 30 minutes to 1.5 hours from the airport, while it is roughly a 4.5 to 5.5 hour drive from Juan Santamaría International Airport.
+Guanacaste is the most convenient beach region for travelers flying into Daniel Oduber Quirós International Airport, with many beach resorts located 30 minutes to 1.5 hours from the airport, while it is roughly a 4.5 to 5.5 hour drive from Juan Santa Maria International Airport.

 Manuel Antonio

 Manuel Antonio is a beautiful coastal destination where rainforest meets the Pacific Ocean, making it ideal for travelers who want both wildlife and beach time in one place.
-It attracts couples, families, and first-time visitors looking for scenic national parks, accessible wildlife viewing, and relaxing beach resorts.
+It attracts couples, families and first time visitors looking for scenic national parks, accessible wildlife viewing and relaxing beach resorts.

 The highlight is Manuel Antonio National Park, where visitors can see monkeys, sloths, and tropical birds while hiking to white sand beaches and turquoise coves.

-Manuel Antonio Hillside – The scenic road climbing from Quepos toward the national park where many hotels and resorts are located.
-Properties here offer rainforest surroundings, ocean views, and frequent wildlife sightings like monkeys and sloths.
+Manuel Antonio Hillside: The scenic road climbing from Quepos toward the national park where many hotels and resorts are located.
+Properties here offer rainforest surroundings, ocean views and frequent wildlife sightings like monkeys and sloths.

-Playa Espadilla Area – The main public beach area with beachfront restaurants, surf rentals, and easy access to the entrance of Manuel Antonio National Park.
+Playa Espadilla Area: The main public beach area with beachfront restaurants, surf rentals and easy access to the entrance of Manuel Antonio National Park.

 Manuel Antonio is about a 2.5 to 3 hour drive from Juan Santamaría International Airport and approximately 5.5 to 6 hours from Daniel Oduber Quirós International Airport.